cs1302uga/cs1302-tutorials/visibility/protected.rst

 ====  ===================  =========  ===========  ===========  =============  ===========  ===========  ===========  ========

 In practice, the scenario that does not work for ``LINE3`` is rare.
-When a child class wants to call a protected member declared in a parent, it's the usually the inherited verson of the method that is intended and not the version bound to objects of the parent.
+When a child class wants to call a protected member declared in a parent, it's usually the inherited verson of the method that is intended and not the version bound to objects of the parent.
 Since it would not make sense to prevent the assignment of parent objects to reference variables of the parent type, the official definition and its requirement align with usual intent